flyingmachine/brave-clojure-web/content/concurrency.md

 superimpose on a succession of related atoms.
 Identity is not inherent; it is an endowment.
 We humans choose to make this endowment because it's a handy way to *refer* to one succession of related atoms as opposed to some other succession of related atoms.
 From this viewpoint, there's no such thing as "mutable state".
 Instead, "state" means "the value of an identity at a point in time."

-TODO explain a bit more how this is logical

 Here's how you might visualize atoms, process, identity, and state: